 Straightening out a parent's finances after death is a messy job.
-Even if one parent is alive, she might have no idea how the managed their finances.
-Even though you're grieving too, it might be up to you to identify your parent's bank accounts and other assets.
-With that information assembled, the executor and the probate court can wrap up your parent's affairs faster.
+Even if one parent is alive, she might have no idea how they managed their finances.
+Although you may be grieving too, it might be up to you to identify your parent's bank accounts and other assets.
+With that information assembled, the executor and the probate court can wrap up your parents' affairs faster.

 The best time to access your mother's records is while she's still alive.
 Ask her to draw up a list of her bank accounts and place it with her other financial papers at her lawyer's office, in her desk or in a safety deposit box.
 To be usable, it has to be somewhere you can get to it: If your name isn't on the safety deposit box, too, the list won't do you a lick of good.
 If the file includes passwords for her accounts, so much the better.

 You can't be certain your father keeps perfect track of his finances.
 There might be bank accounts he never closed and forgot about or accounts he opened late in life without updating the list.
 Going through his file cabinet and his computer might be the last thing you want to do, but it's necessary to confirm you have data on all his bank accounts.
 Bank statements are a big help, of course, but so are old tax returns.
 Schedule B, which lists dividend and interest income, is particularly useful.

 If you become the executor of your mother's estate, accessing the account information is simple.
 Present your authorization papers to the bank and wait for it to process the documentation.
 After that, you have the legal right to see everything in the accounts.
 If you're not the executor, ask whoever the court appointed as executor for information about the accounts.
 Your legal right to get information about your parent's estate from the executor varies from state to state, though.